H.R. 2410: Revitalizing Downtowns and Main Streets Act

 Why it matters

-The bill creates a tax credit worth 20% of qualified conversion expenditures for a qualified affordable housing building placed in service during the taxable year.
-Eligible spending includes capital costs tied to the conversion, but not the cost of buying the building.
+Developers can claim a federal credit equal to 20% of qualified conversion spending on a building placed in service during the year.
+Eligible costs are the construction-type expenditures tied to the conversion.
+The cost of buying the building itself does not count.

-To qualify as a qualified affordable housing building, at least 20% of the units must be rent-restricted and reserved for households earning no more than 80% of area median income for 30 years.
-In qualified census tracts and difficult development areas, the bill tightens that income threshold to 60% or less of area median income.
+For 30 years after the building opens, at least 20% of the units must be rent-restricted and reserved for households earning 80% or less of area median income.
+In qualified census tracts and difficult development areas, that income threshold drops to 60% or less.

-$12 billion national cap, plus $3 billion distressed-area set-aside
+$12 billion cap, with $3 billion steered to distressed areas

-The bill sets a national limitation of $12,000,000,000 in credits.
-On top of that structure, the Secretary may designate up to $3,000,000,000 for buildings located in economically distressed areas, including qualified census tracts, difficult development areas, and certain areas under section 301(a)(3) of the Public Works and Economic Development Act of 1965.
+The national credit limit is $12 billion, allocated to states by population through plans local governments approve.
+Treasury may designate up to $3 billion of that for buildings in economically distressed areas, including qualified census tracts, difficult development areas, and certain areas under the Public Works and Economic Development Act.

-In rural areas, as defined by section 1393(a)(2), taxpayers may elect a 35% credit rate instead of 20% for up to $2,000,000 in expenditures for certified historic structures.
-That gives small-town historic conversions a stronger incentive than the standard credit.
+In rural areas, a developer rehabilitating a certified historic structure can elect a 35% credit rate instead of 20% on up to $2 million in expenditures, giving small-town historic conversions a deeper incentive than the standard credit.

 Who benefits from H.R.
 2410?